 The surprising things is businesses are usually aware of the problem.
 Particularly in light of the forced digital adoption that occurred in 2020.
 They notice the drain on productivity, they’re aware of the impact on wellbeing, but to many it feels like a nagging problem, even a daunting one, which they aren’t sure how to tackle.

 If we want to make the most difference to the right people in the right way, we need data.
 There’s no point in shipping routers when it’s internet providers that are the problem, or installing business broadband for people when the largest issue lies with a business application.

 And so we ask the question, can HR make the digital world work properly?
 Can the internet - this vast and inexplicably complex engineering project - be analysed, be measured, be laid bare for businesses to see exactly how, where and why it is impacting human experience.
 Once that has been narrowed down, the right solutions become clear.

 It’s possible for the digital world to work for everyone, everywhere, all the time.
 It just needs investment and the right information.
 We’ve found a way to get the right information, the investment is up to you and your business.
 The initial cost is minutes in comparison to the millions of pounds of productivity you will recover from your workforce.
 But to level the playing field for employees, to create equality and look after their wellbeing, any cost is surely worth it.

-At Actual Experience we've developed a unique business analytics.
-This quantifies the impact the digital workplace has on employees (experience, wellbeing, inequality) as well as business efficiency.
-Enabling you to prioritise the right investments and actions needed to make improvements.
+At Actual Experience we've developed a unique business analytics which provide insights that employee surveys just can't offer.
+This quantifies the impact the digital workplace has on employees (experience, wellbeing, inequality) as well as business efficiency., enabling you to prioritise the right investments and actions needed to make improvements.

-If you are curious to find out more, get in touch with one of our Digital Workplace Consultants and find out how we make your your digital world work proplery for everyone.
+If you are curious to find out more, get in touch with one of our Digital Workplace Consultants and find out how we make your your digital world work properly for everyone.